epam/edp-install/documentation/setup_google_container_registry.md

      type: docker-registry
      url: <GCR URL>
    ```
-7.As a result, the built images will be pushed by Build pipelines in the Container Registry section of the GCP Web console:
+7. As a result, the built images will be pushed by Build pipelines in the Container Registry section of the GCP Web console:

 ![gcr_images](../documentation-resources/gcr_images.png "gcr_images")